HabitatMap/AirCasting/README.md

 Read more [here](doc/api.md).

+###Troubleshooting

+* `Mysql2::Error: All parts of a PRIMARY KEY must be NOT NULL; if you need NULL in a key, use UNIQUE instead (...)`

+ If you see this error, you need to downgrade MySql database server to ver.
+5.6.
+We don't support the latest MySql server version yet.

 ###Contribute

 If you'd like to contribute just use the usual github process - fork, make changes, issue a pull request.